thunderbird/thunderbird-accounts/docs/admin/users.md

 Unless you're a super admin you probably won't have access to many permission related actions, but here is where you can assign users to permission groups so they can perform various actions on the admin panel.

-Like the Add user page any invalid data will return you back to the form with error messages, and any successful changes will propagate to Keycloak.
+Like the Add user page any invalid data will send you back to the form with error messages, and any successful changes will propagate to Keycloak.
+If you've changed their primary email address or first or last name these changes will also propagate to Stalwart.

 It's not recommended to change the Thundermail address at this time.
 If you **do** update the Thundermail address you will need to make a matching update on the User's Account's primary Email object.

 This is not an ideal flow, but it's needed for now.